Matthew-Lakatos/ATLAS-project/README.md

 import matplotlib.pyplot as plt # for plotting from matplotlib.ticker import MaxNLocator,AutoMinorLocator # for minor ticks
-import awkward as ak # for handling complex and nested data structures efficiently import vector # For convenient 4-vector manipulation
+import awkward as ak # for handling complex and nested data structures efficiently import vector # For convenient 4-vector manipulatio from sklearn.neural_network import MLPRegressor from sklearn.preprocessing import StandardScaler from sklearn.pipeline import Pipeline